Why Choose Solar

-Your utility meter is continually measuring the electrical supply in your home, when your solar systems produces more power than your home needs the meter will spin backward, accumulating credits with the utility company, offsetting your next power bill.
+Your utility meter is continually measuring the electrical supply in your home.
+When your solar panel systems produces more power than your home needs, the meter will spin backward, accumulating credits with the utility company, offsetting your next power bill.

 Your home remains connected to the utility grid to supply you with the electricity that may be lacking in your system, such as at night.

-Solar power systems are comprised of four main pieces of equipment:
+Solar panel systems are comprised of four main pieces of equipment:

 1) Solar Panels

 Solar cells are combined into panels, this includes a frame and electrical connections.
 These solar panels are installed on your roof (or in some cases on the ground) they collect the electricity from the sunlight.

 2) The Inverter or Microinverters

 The electrical device that converts direct current (DC) electricity collected from sunlight into alternating current (AC) electricity which can be used in your home.

 To prevent insufficient power transfer, we select wires that can handle the output from your system.
 We run wiring from your solar panel system to your net meter.

 An electricity meter that spins forward and backwards, it can track the electricity that your solar panel system puts into the power grid, and how much it has pulled from the grid.